chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ### Entry Point File

-Usually, PHP entry point file are named `index.php`.
+Usually, PHP entry point files are named `index.php`.
 In order to obfuscate things, the default entry point file is called `entrypoint.php` with MFX.

 Create an `entrypoint.php` file at the root level of your website and paste these lines in it: